Suffering From Scoliosis in Effingham IL?

-Do you suffer from scoliosis?
+Are you looking for the best chiropractor in Effingham IL that cares for scoliosis?
 Typically, scoliosis begins as a minor bend in the spine that gradually progresses over a lifetime.
 A diagnosis of scoliosis is made when the spine curves more than ten degrees to the right or left when a patient is facing the examiner.
 Once the spine has advanced to more extreme stages of scoliosis there can be severe health consequences.

 This misalignment can occur because of postural issues, degenerative diseases, and traumatic accidents.
 While many cases of scoliosis begin while the body is going through rapid spurts of development, particularly in youth aged 10-12, the condition can also develop in older adults as well.
 In older people, scoliosis is often caused by degenerative disorders such as osteoporosis.